isomerpages/imh-smhc/_speakers-bio/Plenary Speakers/Ms Katherine Hay.md

 <p>Katherine (Kathy) Hay is the President and CEO of Kids Help Phone (KHP),
 Canada's first and only free, national, multilingual, 24/7 e-mental health solution and a global leader in youth mental health innovation.
-In March 2025, she was appointed to serve in the Senate of Canada.</p>
+In March 2025, she was appointed to serve in the Senate of Canada.
-<p>Her visionary and strategic leadership has guided KHP through a period
+<br>Her visionary and strategic leadership has guided KHP through a period
 of remarkable growth and innovation.
-Since January 2020, KHP has supported youth across Canada more than 22 million times, fuelled by new technologies, data insights, and a focus on equity and inclusion.</p>
+Since January 2020, KHP has supported youth across Canada more than 22 million times, fuelled by new technologies, data insights, and a focus on equity and inclusion.
-<p>Kathy is a passionate&nbsp;and action-oriented leader with a proven track
+<br>Kathy is a passionate&nbsp;and action-oriented leader with a proven track
 record in driving a meaningful system solution across Canada throughout her more than 20 years of exceptional service in senior leadership roles in the not-for-profit and financial services sectors.
 In recognition of her contributions, Kathy was awarded a King Charles III Coronation Medal from the Governor General of Canada in 2025.</p>
 <hr>
-<p>Plenary Title: Unlocking Mental Health Care through e-solutions.</p>
+<p>Plenary Title: Unlocking Mental Health Care through e-solutions.
-<p>Date: 17 July 2025, Thursday</p>
+<br>Date: 17 July 2025, Thursday
-<p>Time: 11.00am</p>
+<br>Time: 11.00am</p>